CS305-F18-TeamDOS/Gradebook/src/webapp/client/html/README.md

 Clicking on `update` will load the same small form which will allow the user to make any needed changes to the item and then confirm the changes.

-Clicking on the `delete` button will prompt the user to make sure that they want to continue and delete the item.
+Clicking on the `delete` button will delete an assessment item.

 Clickin on the `close` button will collapse the buttons and just show the row number again.